 Charity calls for help to tackle wildlife crime as hunts target and kill fox cubs

-Animal welfare charity the League Against Cruel Sports is currently investigating potential incidents of cub hunting and is calling on the public to help them put an end to what it calls ‘hunting’s dirtiest secret’.
+Animal charity the League Against Cruel Sports is currently investigating potential incidents of cub hunting and is calling on the public to help them put an end to what it calls ‘hunting’s dirtiest secret’.

 The sickening practice of ‘cub hunting’ sees hunt followers surround a small copse, prevent fox cubs from escaping by shouting and slapping saddles while the huntsman enters it with the pack of hounds – with the result that fox cubs will be ripped to pieces.